andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Tools and Methods
+Draw out the entire architecture - showing all the BCs and microservices - Context map Model Governance -  to do modelling at every increment and if need be every sprint; add the models to the design document. this is so that the teams get into the culture of doing modelling until it becomes natural
-Draw out the entire architecture - showing all the BCs and microservices - Context map (WARNING: Don't make the context map do too much! - Use layers on top if it you need this)
+(WARNING: Don't make the context map do too much! - Use layers on top if it you need this)

 Modelling Whirlpool - Where a strawman model is just what everyone needs to get things kicked off instead of a blank wall